Clarkson-Applied-Data-Science/2024_ia651_Patel_Anand/README.md

    macro avg       0.70      0.70      0.70      5140
 weighted avg       0.73      0.73      0.73      5140
 ```
-## Models Used
-Several machine learning models were employed in this project.
-This section focuses on the XGBoostClassifier model.

 ### XGBoostClassifier
 The XGBoostClassifier was another model used in this project.
 The performance metrics for this model are as follows: